 Courtney Jensen, WSU Undergraduate (Spring 2017 – )

-I am a sophomore studying zoology.
-My goal is to get into WSU’s College of Veterinary Medicine after I earn my bachelor’s degree.
-I love learning about life sciences and working with animals.
-I hold an executive position in hall government as Public Relations Chair and strive to communicate as much as possible with residents.
-I am also involved pre-vet club at WSU.
-I am excited to begin undergraduate research in the Kelley lab and learn more about the computational side of genetics.
+Courtney is studying zoology.
+Her goal is to study Veterinary Medicine at WSU’s College of Veterinary Medicine after earning her bachelor’s degree.
+She loves learning about life sciences and working with animals.
+She holds an executive position in hall government as Public Relations Chair and strives to communicate as much as possible with residents.
+She is also involved pre-vet club at WSU.
+She is excited about the computational side of genetics.

 Corey worked as a lab manager in our lab for over 4 years.
 He oversaw both the molecular and computational aspects of the laboratory and brought many projects from the beginning to the end.
 He was previously a research technician at UC Davis and UNC Chapel Hill.
 Through this work he has come to discover that he really enjoys the computational aspect of biology.
 During his time at WSU he honed his laboratory and high-throughput sequencing skills while expanding his knowledge in computational biology.

 Luana Lins, Postdoctoral Researcher (2016-2018)